Best Restaurants Near Petco Park: 2026 Picks

 Casual Places To Eat

 We can likely agree, a fancy romantic date and a baseball game are probably two separate evenings.
 On game day you are looking for a casual place that won’t sniff at your frayed Hoffman jersey and hat head.
-Your best bets in this category will be a nice slice of pizza from Basic (410 10th Ave.) or some tater tots and sports bar grub at Bub’s At The Ballpark (715 J Street).
+Your best bets in this category will be some tater tots and sports bar grub at Bub’s At The Ballpark (715 J Street).
+If you’re looking for Basic, they relocated to the Park 12 development at 100 Park Plaza.
 Although we have to say if you are going casual, why not just dine inside the stadium where you’ll find some of the best food in all of baseball?

 Speaking of sports bars, if you’re on the liquid diet, see the best Padres bars to get a drink.